 Our annual Diversity Forum is an opportunity for qualified applicants to learn more about the benefits of an MBA from The University of Texas at Austin, the strengths of the McCombs program, and how business school will ultimately affect their ability to become exceptional business leaders.
-While the Diversity Forum is open to everyone, African-American, Hispanic American, and Native American applicants are especially encouraged to attend.
+While the Diversity Forum is open to everyone, African-American, Hispanic American, LGBTQ, and Native American applicants are especially encouraged to attend.

 The Consortium for Graduate Study in Management